-The Own Risk and Solvency Assessment ("ORSA") process is a continually operating process that provides assurance that the risk situation is considered in the decision-making process of the Company and serves as an important tool for sustainable business management.
-The process is coordinated by the Risk management function of the Company.
-The process is organized in a manner which ensures the delivery of a proper assessment and a calculation within the applicable timelines as set by VIG and other regulatory bodies.
+The Own Risk and Solvency Assessment ("ORSA") process is a continuous operating process that provides assurance that the risk situation is considered in the decision-making process of the Company and serves as an important tool for sustainable business management.
+The process is coordinated by the risk management function of the Company.
+The process is organized in a manner which ensures the delivery of a proper assessment and a calculation within the agreed timelines as set by VIG and other regulatory bodies.
 This assessment is an integral part of the business strategy and is taken into account in strategic decisions of the Company on a continuous basis.
-The assessment includes:
+The assessment comprises the following elements:

-- Analysis of the Company's risk profile and overall Solvency needs taking into account the approved risk tolerance limits and the Company's strategy, - Analysis of the Company's compliance with the capital requirements and the requirements regarding technical provisions as laid down in the directive Solvency II, on continuous basis, - Deviations of Company's risk profile from the assumptions underlying the Solvency Capital Requirement calculated with the standard formula and the assessment of PIM appropriateness of assumptions, - Forward looking assessment according to the Company's business plan, including stress test analysis.
+- Analysis of the Company's risk profile and overall Solvency needs given the approved risk tolerance limits and the Company's strategy, - Analysis of the Company's compliance with the capital requirements and the requirements regarding technical provisions as laid down in the directive Solvency II, on a continuous basis, - Deviations of Company's risk profile from the assumptions underlying the Solvency Capital Requirement calculated by the standard formula and the assessment of PIM appropriateness of assumptions, - Forward-looking assessment in accordance with the Company's business plan, including stress test analysis.

-The BoD of the Company is overall responsible for the adequate design, implementation and performance of the ORSA within the Company, the approval and the application of the ORSA Guideline.
-Various departments are involved in the ORSA process within their role of providing data, calculations and other information needed for the risk assessment.
-Risk management coordinates the whole process and carries out the solvency needs projections and assessment of the risk profile.
-The process culminates in the ORSA report summarizing the main results of each step and before the report is released, it is discussed, reviewed and approved by the Board of Directors.
+The BoD of the Company is in general responsible for the adequate design, implementation and performance of the ORSA within the Company, the approval and the application of the ORSA guideline.
+Various departments are involved in the ORSA process to the extent of providing data, calculations and other information required for the risk assessment.
+Risk management shall coordinate the whole process and carry out the solvency needs projections and assessment of the risk profile.
+The process is concluded in the ORSA report summarizing the main results of each step.
+Release of the report is subject to a review and approval of the Board of Directors.

-In order to assess the risk profile and overall Solvency needs of the Company adequately, all risks the Company is exposed to are identified and categorized.
+In order to adequately assess the risk profile and overall solvency needs of the Company, all risks the Company is exposed to are identified and categorized.
 On this basis, the Company assesses the risk with adequate quantitative and/or qualitative methods according to the nature and the materiality of the risk.

-Based on the business planning of the Company, the overall Solvency needs, the regulatory capital needs and the available capital are assessed over the business planning horizon of the Company.
-The projection considers the latest forecasts and Solvency estimations that were performed before.
-Based on suitable Stress and Scenario analyses the Company assesses the effects of possible deviations of the business planning or external factors on the Solvency position of the Company.
+As a result of the business planning of the Company, the overall solvency needs, the regulatory capital needs and the available capital are assessed over the business planning horizon of the Company.
+The projection considers the latest forecasts in conjunction with the solvency estimations that were performed before.
+Based on suitable stress and scenario analyses the Company assesses the effects of possible deviations of the business planning or external factors on the solvency position of the Company.
 The projections and scenario analysis of the Company are taken into account in the final business planning.

 VIG Re performs the regular ORSA on an annual basis.
-The regular ORSA frequency setting is based on the VIG Re long-term strategies, its risk profile, the volatility of the Solvency needs relative to the capital position, the planning and business development.
+The regular ORSA frequency setting is based on the VIG Re long-term strategies, its risk profile, the volatility of the solvency needs relative to the capital position, the planning and business development.
 In case the results of the ORSA or other factors indicate the inadequacy of the defined frequency for the regular ORSA, the process is adjusted according the needs.
 In case of a significant change in the risk profile or a significant change is expected based on the experience of previously performed stress and scenario analysis, the Company performs an ad-hoc ORSA after the significant change is detected.
-The Company performs business planning for three years horizon which is used as a basis for the projection of the expected solvency position.
+The Company performs business planning for three-year horizon which is used as a basis for the projection of the expected solvency position.